Abigail Ratchford Rocks A White Knotted Top In Sultry Throwback Photo

-The brunette bombshell laid down in the now-deleted photo.
+The brunette bombshell was lying down in the now-deleted photo.
 She looked directly at the camera, giving some serious bedroom eyes and a “come hither” stare.
 She opened her mouth slightly, showing off her pearly white teeth.

 The 28-year-old model wore a teeny white shirt that barely covered her bust.
-The top was wide open in the front, tied together in a twisted knot just under her chest.
+The top was wide-open in the front but tied together in a twisted knot just under her chest.
 Her voluptuous bust was on full display, as was her cleavage.
 The shirt barely contained her assets, which almost burst out of the top.
-Her chest was the focal point of the photo, and was made even more prominent as it pressed against the bed.
+Her chest was the focal point of the photo and was made even more prominent as it pressed against the bed.

 Her long, licorice-colored locks curled around the back of her neck and fell down one shoulder in voluminous waves.